Resident Management Companies (RMCs) in high-rise buildings

 You should retain:

-- Information provided in any application for a completion certificate
+- information provided in any application for a completion certificate

-- Any completion certificate issued
+- any completion certificate issued

-- Information provided in any application for a partial completion certificate
+- information provided in any application for a partial completion certificate

-- Any partial completion certificate issued
+- any partial completion certificate issued

-- Any building regulations compliance certificate issued for work done under a competent persons’ scheme
+- any building regulations compliance certificate issued for work done under a competent persons’ scheme

 Mandatory Reporting Requirements